-- Environmental Justice Element: The Safe and Sanitary Homes section of the Environmental Justice Element includes Policy EJ-31 and several implementation measures that require the County to analyze the presence of overcrowding in EJ Communities and the causes of that overcrowding and collaborate with refugee and immigrant advocates as a part of the Housing Element.
+Environmental Justice Element: The Safe and Sanitary Homes section of the Environmental Justice Element includes Policy EJ-31 and several implementation measures that require the County to analyze the presence of overcrowding in EJ Communities and the causes of that overcrowding and collaborate with refugee and immigrant advocates as a part of the Housing Element.
 To address this policy, the County hosted a focus group meeting with service providers for the refugee and immigrant community in Sacramento County.
 A discussion of this meeting as well as an analysis on housing overcrowding is included in the Housing Needs Assessment Chapter of this element.
 There is some tension between policy EJ-32, which calls for the provision of affordable housing in EJ Communities, and policy HE 7.1.3, which calls for the provision of affordable housing in areas of opportunity.
 Since adoption of the EJ Element, the County became aware of a growing body of research that suggests that affordable housing be provided in opportunity areas or areas with access to resources like employment centers and high performing schools.
 However, other keystone EJ Element policies (such as EJ-1) are intended to address historic inequities and divestment by prioritizing EJ Communities for infrastructure and amenities, with the ultimate goal of transforming EJ Communities into areas of opportunity.
-This complements policy HE 7.1.3 and is consistent with the Housing Element's goal to promote and affirmatively further fair housing opportunities for County residents. - Land Use Element: The projected residential development evaluated in the Land Inventory chapter of this element is consistent with General Plan policies regarding the Urban Policy Area and the Urban Service Boundary. - Open Space and Agricultural Elements: To maintain consistency with the Open Space and Agriculture Elements, the County did not include lands designated for open space or agriculture in the inventory (except lands zoned for agricultural/residential use).
-There are no sites identified in the County's inventory for residential development that conflict with open space, conservation, or agricultural policies of the General Plan.
-For this reason, the Housing Element is consistent with the Open Space and Agricultural Elements. - Safety Element: State law requires that the safety element be reviewed and revised as necessary to address climate adaption and resiliency strategies and flood and fire hazards upon each revision of the housing element or local hazard mitigation plan (LHMP).
-The County is currently updating the LHMP and anticipates adopting the updates in 2022.
-At the time of LHMP adoption, the County will update the Safety Element to summarize and incorporate the LHMP by reference consistent with state law.
+This complements policy HE 7.1.3 and is consistent with the Housing Element's goal to promote and affirmatively further fair housing opportunities for County residents.